Kiranism/Kiranism/README.md

 **Talking about Personal Stuffs:**
 - 🌱 I’m currently learning HTML, CSS, javascript .
-- 🔭 I’m currently working on creating webpages and learning how to progam.
+- 🔭 I’m currently working on creating webpages and learning React.
 - 😀 I like to Follow infosec News and always try to keep update with cybersec.
-- 💬 Content Creator in Instagram .
-- ⚡ Many More To Come :)

 **Languages and Tools:**